Last Updated: 15th June 2026.

 A good employee advocacy program will:

-🔸 Amplify company messages via employees’ networks.
+🔸 Amplify company messages via employees’ networks, building trust in your brand.

 What is an Employee Advocacy Platform?